-- Central heating pump – Radiators above the ground floor tend to be closest to the boiler.
+Central heating pump – radiators above the ground floor tend to be closest to the boiler.
 Because of this, these radiators will often get hot water pumped to them first.
 If the heat isn’t travelling far from its source, and not warming other radiators (especially on a lower floor), it’s likely to be down to the central heating pump.
-The pump can be adjusted to increase the pressure, but if the problem persists, it might be time to call out an engineer.
+If the problem persists, it might be time to call out an engineer.

-- Diverter Valve – With some hot water systems, if hot water from a tap is running, a diverter valve will take the water from the heating to the tap.
-If the hot water is running from the taps, but you’re getting no heat from your radiators at any point, it’s possible that the valve my be stuck in one position.
+Diverter valve – with some hot water systems, if hot water from a tap is running, a diverter valve will take the water from the heating to the tap.
+If the hot water is running from the taps, but you’re getting no heat from your radiators at any point, it’s possible that the valve may be stuck in one position.
 Again, a job for an engineer.